mini-rose/mocha/doc/writing-modules.rst

                 hello()
         }

-After we compile this program by just calling ``mx main.ff``, we can see that the compiler automatically sorts out all imports and additional modules.
+After we compile this program by just calling ``xc main.ff``, we can see that the compiler automatically sorts out all imports and additional modules.